PaulWheatcroft/theCocktailShaker/README.md

 | Green | #05FF00 |
 | Blue | #02F4F4 |

-There we no suitable fonts for the main logo available on Google Fonts.
+There were no suitable fonts for the main logo on Google Fonts.
 Marlowe Swirl W05 Regular was purchased through Fonts.com and installed locally.
 This font was also used for primary headings.

 Google Font Noto Sans JP was used as the standard text throughout the website.

 ## Structure

-The site was constructed primarily using vanilla JavaScript making use of template literals for updating a page as to not require HTML page refreshing when updating content.
+The site was constructed primarily using vanilla JavaScript making use of template literals for updating HTML pages as to not require HTML page refreshing when updating content.

 Whilst the focus is on a mobile first design the website needs to provide an optimal experience across all screen types.